khalids01/serve/docs/configuration.md

 ## File Storage

 - Local filesystem under `UPLOAD_DIR`
-- Original image is optimized; WebP copy and size variants are generated
+- Original image is optimized; a same‑dimension WebP copy is generated
+- Size variants are served on‑demand via `/api/img/:name?w=...&h=...` with optional `q` (quality) and cached on disk

 ## API Keys